Water Polo Ball

 How are semi finals decided?

-Divisions are broken into groups of four based on the point score (If there are 1 or 3 teams in the last group of 4, then those teams do not play in the semi finals.
-If there are two teams they play each other).
+Divisions are broken into groups of four based on the point score.
+(If there is an odd number of teams in the last group of 4, then the bottom team does not play in the semi finals.
+If there are two teams they play each other.)
 In each group, the format is 1vs4, 2vs3, and then 5vs8, 6vs7, and so forth.

 How are grand finals decided?

-If there are a large number of teams in the division (such as 16), it may be broken down into A and B group finals, or only the top eight (or so) teams will play in the grand finals.
+If there are a large number of teams in the division (usually 16 or more), it may be broken down into A and B group finals, or only the top eight (or more) teams will play in the grand finals.
 Semi and Grand final draws are subject to be decided based on pool availability and time constraints.

-What happens if there is a draw in the semi or grand finals?
+What happens if there is a tied score in the semi or grand finals?

 Jobs